Archange Lebrun Trust Limited

 Board of Trustees/Directors

-The governance structure reflects the trust's connection to the Holy Union Sisters, with the majority of trustees being religious sisters from diverse international backgrounds.
+The trust is governed by a board of trustees comprising predominantly religious sisters and Roman Catholic clergy, reflecting the trust's connection to the Holy Union Sisters.
+The governance structure maintains the international character of the Holy Union Sisters' mission, with trustees from diverse backgrounds.
 No trustees receive remuneration, payments, or benefits from the charity, and the trust has no employees receiving benefits over £60,000.

 How to Apply